Enforceability of Sale of Goods Contracts in Jordan

 • (Articles 91, 116, 157, 165, 466 and 478, Civil Law.)

-Jordanian law does not require a contract to be written, and a contract need not be notarised to have legal effect.
+One of the notable aspects of Jordanian law is its flexibility regarding the formality of contracts.
+It does not require a contract to be written, and a contract need not be notarized to have legal effect.
+This flexibility can be advantageous in certain business situations.

-No further formalities are required to enforce a sale of goods contract, except in some limited circumstances.
-For example, to enforce a contract for the sale of a vehicle in the Jordanian market, the contract must be registered with the Traffic Department (Article 3, Traffic Law (No 49 of 2008)).
+No further formalities are required to enforce a sale of goods contract except in some limited circumstances.
+For example, the contract must be registered with the Traffic Department to implement an agreement to sell a vehicle in the Jordanian market (Article 3, Traffic Law (No 49 of 2008)).

 E-contracts

 Contracts made by electronic means are enforceable in Jordan.
-Article 9 of the Electronic Transactions Law provides that information messages are a means by which the will to contract can be expressed between parties.
+Article 9 of the Electronic Transactions Law provides that information messages are a means of expressing the will to contract between parties.

-Article 2 of the Law defines "information messages" as any information generated, sent, received, or stored by electronic or similar means, including Electronic Data Interchange (EDI), or the exchange of electronic mail, telegram, telex, or telecopy.
+Article 2 of the Law defines "information messages" as any information generated, sent, received, or stored by electronic or similar means, including Electronic Data Interchange (EDI) or exchanging electronic mail, telegram, telex, or telecopy.

 Language of Contract

-English is the usual language used for international sale of goods contracts in Jordan.
+English is the usual language used for international contract sales of goods in Jordan.
 There is no language requirement for contract validity.
 Translation into Arabic is only required when a contract is presented as evidence before the Jordanian courts (Article 79, Civil Prosecution Procedure Law (No 24 of 1988)).

 Copyright © 2021 | Al Armouti Lawyers & Consultants.
 All Rights Reserved.Disclaimer: The information provided here is of a general nature and may not apply to any particular matter.
 It does not constitute legal advice nor presumed indefinitely up to date.